 I scrambled up fast as I could, tagged the summit, and immediately headed down without taking any time for photos.
 I tried to make it back down and across to Mailbox as quickly and safely as I could, the thunder getting louder by the second.
 When I scrambled back up the rock to the summit of Mailbox and popped out on the top people were really confused as to where I came from.

 With thunder getting decidedly close I made a run off the summit.
 Minutes after I descended into the relative safety of the forest I was shocked to see people still heading up.
 Did they not hear all the thunder?
 Were they crazy?
 No way I’d be sitting up there right now!

-Probably 5 minutes into the forest there was lightning and thunder all around, some pea sized hail, and a brief monsoon.
+Just as I hit the relative safety of the lower treed elevations, there was lightning and thunder all around, some pea sized hail, and a brief monsoon.
 Hiking back down in a thunderstorm made for some fun ambiance and I sure was glad I wasn’t on the ridge up there anymore, whew!
 The rain actually gave the dusty dry trail some tacky traction and considering I forgot my trekking poles, my knees somehow survived intact this time.

 The storm blew over and I returned to the parking lot under blue skies, super stoked to have tagged Dirtybox and not died in a lightning storm.
 Even after hiking the brutally steep Snoqualmie Mountain, Teneriffe, old Si trail, and Humpback Mountain, I think Mailbox still reins supreme as king of the butt kickers.

 Hiking Time: 1:45 up, 1:30 down